 Alcohol consumption contributes to motor vehicle crashes, particularly for young drivers.
 The association between blood alcohol concentration (BAC) and crash risk is higher in young drivers (under 21) than in older drivers, and this elevated risk is evident even at very low BAC levels (0.01 percent).
-The rate of increase in risk as BAC increases is also markedly higher than for older drivers (Peck et al., 2008).
+The rate of increase in risk as BAC increases is also markedly higher for drivers under age 21 than for older drivers (Peck et al., 2008).